 The optimal amount of rest depends on your training intensity and frequency:

-• Rest between training sessions: Do not train the same muscle group more than 2-3 times per week and plan at least 48 hours of rest between intensive sessions.
+Rest between workouts: Do not train the same muscle group more than 2-3 times per week and plan at least 48 hours of rest between intensive sessions.

-• Sleep: A minimum of 7-9 hours of sleep per night is essential for muscle recovery and hormonal balance.
+Sleep: At least 7-9 hours of sleep per night is essential for muscle recovery and hormonal balance.

 3. Active recovery and muscle development

-Rust does not mean that you should do absolutely nothing.
+Rest doesn't mean you have to do nothing at all.
 Active recovery can contribute to faster and better muscle recovery:

-• Light cardio activities such as walking or cycling promote circulation and reduce muscle pain.
+Light cardio such as walking or cycling promote blood flow and reduce muscle soreness.

-• Mobility exercises and stretching helps to reduce muscle stiffness.
+Mobility exercises and stretching help reduce muscle stiffness.

 4. Nutrition and rest: the perfect combination